John F. Henning: Biography

-From 1959 to 1962, Henning was Director of the California Department of Industrial Relations.
+From 1959 to 1962, Henning was director of the California Department of Industrial Relations.
 He served as Under Secretary of Labor in the U.S. Department of Labor from 1962 to 1967, where, as Nancy Pelosi noted in a 2000 tribute in Congressional Record, "he was instrumental [...] in preventing restaurants from counting tips as wages under minimum wage laws, and in encouraging the U.S. labor movement to take strong stands for civil rights."
-From 1967 to 1969, he was U.S. Ambassador to New Zealand.
-Henning also worked for civil rights during his term as Regent of the University of California from 1989 to 1997, responding to apartheid in South Africa by attempting to divest the University's holdings there.
+Henning also worked for civil rights during his term as regent of the University of California from 1989 to 1997, responding to apartheid in South Africa by attempting to divest the University's holdings there.

-He was a close friend and ally of labor leader César Chávez, and helped the United Farm Workers win passaged of the California Agricultural Labor Relations Act.
-He also successfully pushed for the restoration of the California Occupational Safety and Health Administration (CalOSHA) after it was abolished in 1988 by Governor George Deukmejian.
+In 1967, Henning was appointed U.S. Ambassador to New Zealand by president Lyndon B. Johnson, serving until 1969.
+Henning was a close friend and ally of labor leader César Chávez, and helped the United Farm Workers win passage of the California Agricultural Labor Relations Act.
+He also successfully pushed for the restoration of the California Occupational Safety and Health Administration (CalOSHA) after it was abolished in 1988 by governor George Deukmejian.

 Henning was also a former regent or member of the board of trustees of Lone Mountain College and St. Mary's College of California.
 He served on the San Francisco Public Welfare Commission, San Francisco Fair Employment Practices Commission, and San Francisco Board of Permit Appeals.

 In 1997, St. Mary's College of California created the Henning Institute to encourage and present scholarship on Catholic social thought.
 The John F. Henning Center for International Labor Relations was created by the Center for Labor Research and Education at the University of California, Berkeley in 1999 to promote the study of labor and policy research in the global economy.